If The Electeronic Does Not Work

 Tips and Expert Advice

 When an electronic device malfunctions, it's tempting to immediately call a technician.
-However, many common issues can be resolved with a bit of troubleshooting.
+That said, many common issues can be resolved with a bit of troubleshooting.
 Here are some practical tips and expert advice to help you diagnose and fix common problems.

 Basic Troubleshooting Steps